Are you concerned about lead in your drinking water? Lead in drinking water is one of the greatest environmental threats we face.

 At one part per million (1 ppm), the lead contamination level is about 67 times more contaminated than the EPA Lead Action Level.
 The above charts demonstrate that Black Berkey Purification Elements successfully reduce lead at these excessively high contamination levels by greater than 99.9%.

 How Does Berkey Water Filter Work?

 Several methodologies are used to produce the Black Berkey purification elements.

 The first line of defense is that Berkey purification elements are composed of a proprietary formulation of more than six different media types, all constructed into a very compact matrix containing millions of microscopic pores.

-This blocking process is how the Berkey water filter can remove sub-micron viruses that other brands of water filters cannot, without the use of obnoxious chemicals like iodine or chlorine.
+This blocking process is how the Berkey water filter can remove submicron viruses that other brands of water filters cannot without using obnoxious chemicals like iodine or chlorine.

 Next, the heavy metals ions such as cadmium, chromium, copper, lead, mercury, aluminum, and other dangerous heavy metals are extracted from the water through an Ion exchange process where they are attracted to and transformed by electrically bonding to the media.

-Finally, Berkey systems are so effective at removing contaminants from water because of the extremely long contact period.
-Other filtration systems rely on water pressure that forces water molecules through the elements at 60-90 PSI.
+Finally, Berkey systems effectively remove contaminants from water because of the extremely long contact period.
+Other filtration systems rely on water pressure that forces water molecules through the 60-90 PSI elements.
 These water molecules come into contact with the filter media for a mere fraction of a second.

-By comparison, water molecules passing through the structure of the Black Berkey elements are drawn gently by gravity and stay in contact with the media for a long period of time.
+By comparison, water molecules passing through the structure of the Black Berkey elements are drawn gently by gravity and stay in contact with the media for a long period.
 This allows the filter media to be more efficient in capturing contaminants.